On the Nash Stability in the Hedonic Coalition Formation Games: Introduction

 \section{Introduction}

-Any cooperation among agents (players) being able to make strategic decisions becomes a \textit{coalition formation game} when the players may for various personal reasons wish to belong to a relative \textit{small coalition} rather than the ``grand coalition''\footnote{the grand coalition is the set of all agents}.
-Partitioning players represents the crucial question in the game context and a stable partition of the players is referred to as an equilibrium.
-In \cite{bib:AGenericApproachtoCoalitionFormation}, the authors propose an abstract approach to coalition formation that focuses on simple merge and split stability rules transforming partitions of a group of players.
-The results are parametrized by a preference relationship between partitions from the point of view of each player.
+Any cooperation among agents (players) being able to make strategic decisions becomes a \textit{coalition formation game} when the players --for various individual reasons-- may wish to belong to a relative \textit{small coalition} rather than the ``grand coalition''\footnote{The grand coalition is the set of all agents.}.
+Players' moves from one to another coalition are governed by a set of rules.
+Basically, a user will move to a new coalition when it may obtain a better utility from this coalition.
+We shall not consider in this paper some permission requirements, which means that a player is always accepted by a coalition to which the player is willing to join.
+Based on those rules, the crucial question in the game context is how a stable partition occurs.
+In the following, we study the \textit{hedonic} coalition formation games and the stability notion that we analyze is the \textit{Nash stability}.

-On the other hand, a coalition formation game is called to be \textit{hedonic} if \begin{itemize} \item \emph{the gain of any player depends solely on the members of the coalition to which the player belongs}, and \item \emph{the coalitions form as a result of the preferences of the players over their possible coalitions' set}. \end{itemize} Accordingly, the stability concepts aiming \textit{hedonic conditions} can be summarized as following \cite{bib:Existenceofstabilityinhedoniccoalitionformationgames}: a partition could be \textit{individually stable, Nash stable, core stable, strict core stable, Pareto optimal, strong Nash stable, strict strong Nash stable}.
+A coalition formation game is called to be \textit{hedonic} if each player's preferences over partitions of players depend only on the members of his/her coalition.
+Finding a stable coalition partition is the main question in a coalition formation game.
+We refer to \cite{bib:Existenceofstabilityinhedoniccoalitionformationgames} discussing the stability concepts associated to \textit{hedonic conditions}.
 In the sequel, we concentrate on the Nash stability.
-The definition of the Nash stability is quite simple: \begin{quote} \textit{a partition of players is Nash stable whenever there is no player deviating from his/her coalition to another coalition in the partition}. \end{quote} We refer to \cite{bib:Existenceofstabilityinhedoniccoalitionformationgames} for further discussions concerning the stability concepts in the context of hedonic coalition formation games.
+The definition of the Nash stability is quite simple: \textit{a partition of players is Nash stable whenever no player deviates from his/her coalition to another coalition in the partition}.